Biden lifts abortion referral ban on family planning clinics | WTOP

 Planned Parenthood, the biggest service provider, said on Twitter its health centers look forward to returning.
 But the group criticized part of the Biden administration rule that allows individual clinicians who object to abortion not to provide referrals.
 The administration said that’s “in accordance with applicable federal law.”

-Known as Title X, the taxpayer-funded program makes available more than $250 million a year to clinics to provide birth control and basic health care services mainly to low-income women.
+Known as Title X, the taxpayer-funded program makes available more than $250 million a year to clinics to provide birth control and basic health care services mainly to low-income women, many of them from minority communities.
 Under former President Donald Trump, clinics were barred from referring patients for abortions, prompting a mass exit by service providers affiliated with Planned Parenthood, as well as several states and other independent organizations.

+But religious and social conservatives praised the policy for imposing a strict separation between family planning services and abortion.
+Under federal law, clinics cannot use federal family planning money to pay for abortions.
+However, abortion opponents argue that birth control funding for organizations like Planned Parenthood, the leading provider of abortions, amounts to an indirect subsidy.

+On Monday, the National Right to Life Committee criticized the Biden administration for “supplementing the abortion industry through taxpayer funds.”

-In 2018, the family planning clinics served about 3.9 million clients, but HHS estimates that number fell by nearly 40% after the Trump policy.
+Title X family planning clinics served about 3.9 million clients in 2018, but HHS estimates that number fell by nearly 40% after the Trump policy.
 The upheaval may have led to more than 180,000 unintended pregnancies, the agency said.
 In all, more than one-quarter of the clinics left the program.
 Although several states stepped up with their own no-strings-attached funding, women in some parts of the country still lost access.

 Combined with service disruptions due to COVID-19 shutdowns, “this has just been a massive one-two punch to the system,” said Coleman.